 You don't need to be a stock analyst or mutual fund manager to know that information about some publicly traded companies is more readily available, and therefore more widely known, than others.
-For example, most financial media coverage is on large-capitalization stocks of companies, such as Wal-Mart, Apple and Pfizer.
-But what about small-cap stocks and foreign stocks?
+For example, most financial media coverage focuses on large-capitalization stocks of companies, such as Walmart (WMT), Apple (AAPL), and Microsoft (MSFT).

 A majority of large-cap stock mutual fund managers fail to beat the best S&P 500 Index funds over long periods of time because there is much more information available on the larger companies than the smaller ones.
 Therefore, it takes more effort in the form of research and relative market risk to outperform the broad market indexes.

 If more effort is required for investors to gain an advantage in the large-cap U.S. stock segment of the market, this extended effort makes it even more difficult to compete with index funds that can gain an advantage with lower expense ratios.
 This is because lower expenses generally translate to higher returns (or at least a beginning performance edge) over the more expensive actively-managed funds.